 Finally, my In Five Years Literary Date is here!
 I’ve been soaking and marinating it for you all in my slow cooker to get it just right.

 Translation: I’ve been procrastinating.
 I’m not sure why.
 Maybe because this literary date had to be done like none other before.
-Because of this pandemic, I had to adapt and still not sure how I feel about it.
-I did enjoy my literary date for In Five Years, I did, however, I do miss the old days, not gonna lie.
+Because of this pandemic, I had to adapt, and still not sure how I feel about it.
+I did enjoy my literary date for In Five Years, I do, however, miss the old days, not gonna lie.
 Don’t we all?

 Usually, for my literary dates, I use the book to inspire a full day (and night) in the city, exploring the sites in the book to see where the day takes me.
 For a day, I get this vacay feeling as I explore the city.

 For this literary date, I had to improvise so most of it happened across a span of a few days over the summer.
 The fact that dining and indoor activities have been so limited means one very important factor- no bathrooms for me!
 This girl could not go a whole day and night without a bathroom- hell to the naw!
 Also, with seating limited in outdoor dining, I wasn’t about to take up a table for just myself.
 Sadly, I didn’t do much dining during this literary date, however, the good thing is that this book has SO much.
 There was plenty for me to do and you, if you ever come to New York City and want to do your own In Five Years literary date.